ucsb-cs48-s20/project-s2-t2-free/RETROS.md

 # Retro 04/20/20

 * Led by: Clare Boyle
-* Present:
+* Present: Corey Su, Ishana Narayanan, Vincent Tieu
-* Absent:
+* Absent: --

 ## Action item

-* a goal: identify something the team wants to get better at
+* a goal: Keep each other updated on the tutorials we are going through and add documentation to Google Drive.
-* a change: identify one thing that the team will change about how it works together
+* a change: Create a Shared Google Drive for the team to share notes / documentation from tutorials
-* a measurement: identify at least one way to measure whether the change helped the team acheive the goal, or move closer to it.
+* a measurement: The TutorialProgress spreadsheet will help make us accountable for the tutorials we have completed.

 ## Retro Assessment